The number of distinguishing colorings of a Cartesian product graph: Number of non-equivalent distinguishing colorings of grids

 \begin{theorem} Let $m,n\geq 2$ be two distinct integers and $k\geq 2$.
 Then

-\end{theorem} \begin{proof} Since $P_m \not\simeq P_n$, Theorem \ref{autG} implies that $\Aut(P_m\square P_n)\cong \mathbb{Z}_2 \oplus \mathbb{Z}_2$ has four elements: the identity, a reflection over $P_m$, a reflection over $P_n$ and a rotation of $180^\circ$.
-Then, for each distinguishing coloring there are 3 other distinguishing colorings which are equivalent to it.
-Therefore, the number of non-equivalent distinguishing colorings of $P_m\square P_n$ is one forth of the total number of distinguishing colorings of $P_m\square P_n$.
+\end{theorem} \begin{proof} Since $P_m \not\simeq P_n$, Theorem \ref{autG} implies that $\Aut(P_m\Box P_n)\cong \mathbb{Z}_2 \oplus \mathbb{Z}_2$ has four elements: the identity, a reflection over $P_m$, a reflection over $P_n$ and a rotation of $180^\circ$.
+Then, for each distinguishing coloring, there are 3 other distinguishing colorings that are equivalent to it.
+Therefore, the number of non-equivalent distinguishing colorings of $P_m\Box P_n$ is one-fourth of the total number of distinguishing colorings of $P_m\Box P_n$.